AbsaOSS/vcxagencynode/README.md

 Assuming the sending party has properly end2end encrypted the message for recipient, according to Aries connection
 protocol, the agency itself can't decrypt content of received messages.

-- VCX Agency implements 2 notifications mechanism.
+- VCX Agency implements 2 notification mechanisms.
-  1. Webhooks - The agency call specified url when a particular agent receives a message.
-This is useful when using AriesVCX on server.
+  1. Webhooks - The agency calls a specified url when an agent receives a message.
+This is useful when using AriesVcx on a server.
-  2. Longpoll - Agent owners can poll agency to check whether any new messages has arrived.
-This is implemented via longpoll mechanism - the server returns response only if new message has arrived, or certain amount of time has passed since the query request was received.
+  2. Longpolls - Agent owners can poll agency to check whether any new messages have arrived.
+This is implemented via longpoll mechanism - the server returns response only if a new message has arrived, or certain amount of time has passed since the query request was received.
 This is to prevent overloading agency with client requests.
-     In future, longpoll mechanism might be replaced by websockets.
+     In the future, longpoll mechanism might be replaced by websockets.

 # Repository structure